lorforlinux/docs.beagleboard.io/boards/capes/cape-interface-spec.rst

    See https://stackoverflow.com/questions/53634892/linux-spidev-why-it-shouldnt-be-directly-in-devicetree for
    more background.
 A custom overlay is required to overload the compatible string to load a non-spidev driver.

-.. note:: #TODO# figure out if BONE-SPI0_0 and BONE-SPI0_1 can be loaded at the same time
+.. todo:: figure out if BONE-SPI0_0 and BONE-SPI0_1 can be loaded at the same time

 .. code-block:: c
    :linenos: